SheaPettit/Tiny-Shell-Program/README.md

 # Tiny Shell Program
-A Tiny shell which has internal commands, and can handle foreground and background external commands
+A C Based Tiny shell which has internal commands, and can handle foreground and background external commands

 Internal commands:
 - kill <pid> (kills the program with that pid)